 Since joining the faculty at CUArch, Ms. Fici Pasquina has instructed a variety of undergraduate and graduate architectural design studios and courses, ranging from introductory classes in basic design principles and drawing to advanced studios in computer 3D modeling, animation and movie making.
-Several of her studios have involved sponsored trips for students to design projects at remote sites with diverse themes, including a “High End Casino” in Las Vegas, “Data Center” in San Francisco, and a “contemporary Fish Market and Marina” in southern Italy.
+Several of her studios have involved sponsored trips for students to design projects at remote sites with diverse themes, including a “High End Casino” in Las Vegas, “Data Center” in San Francisco, “contemporary Fish Market, Marina”, and “Wine Museums” in southern Italy.
 She also co-taught two semesters with Adjunct Prof Travis Price in “Spirit of Place, Spirit of Design”, where students designed and built an outdoor gathering and meditation space on the island of Pantelleria, Italy, inspired by mythological figures and translating vernacular architecture into modern ideals.
-This project gained the interest of independent film-maker, David Levitt, who filmed and produced a documentary about the project.
+Her project gained the interest of independent film-maker, David Levitt, who filmed and produced a documentary about the project.

-Lavinia has also remained active professionally, both in Italy and in the United States.
-Her experience has ranged from working in large firms, focusing on large scale government and commercial buildings to small private firm, working on small residential projects.
-In 2008, she started her own small boutique design studio, “Xhabition”, specializing in custom built residential spaces.
+Lavinia remains active professionally, both in Italy and in the United States.
+Her experience has ranged from working in large firms, focusing on large-scale government and commercial buildings to small private firm, working on small residential projects.
+In 2008, she started her own small boutique design studio, “Xhabition”, specializing in custom-built residential spaces.
 Her designs have been published in such magazines as Spaces, Metropolitan Home, Elle Décor, Abitare, and Glamour.
 She has also been featured on two episodes of the television show, Garage take-over, aired nation-wide by Discovery Channel.
 Her projects often merge creative design and sustainability weather they are interior objects, jewelry or architectural spaces.